Wys2/tapcheat/README.md

 > Tap'Cheat is a cheat made in Js, Using NodeJs with Puppeteer *I KNOW !* It is absolutely inefficient, and very badly coded.
 This might be my worst project.
 I didn't put any effort, it was just a project I made because I was bored during few hours...
+Average 422W/m (Words by minute) tested on a toaster.

 Note : This only work with school edition.
 In .env, type your school url (Like "myschool.taptouche.com")